 A School Capacity Review was submitted to The School Board of Alachua County (SBAC) in accordance with the City's Comprehensive Plan, specifically Policies 1.1.b, 1.1.c, 1.1.e, and 1.1.f of the Public School Facilities Element.
-According to the School Capacity Review report submitted to the City by the School Board of Alachua County, the students generated by the proposed amendment can be reasonably accommodated for the five, ten, and twenty year planning periods at the elementary, middle, and high school levels.
+According to the School Capacity Review report submitted to the City by the School Board of Alachua County on April 27, 2020 the students generated by the proposed development can be reasonably accommodated for the five, ten, and twenty year planning periods at the elementary, middle, and high school levels.